A 5 day canoe and wild camping adventure through the lochs and canals of Scotland from Fort William on the west coast to Inverness on the East coast.

 Day 1 – Fort William to Gairlochy (10km)

-We will meet in car park of The Premier Inn, Inverness West at 9.00am, before transferring by minibus across the country to Fort William (2 hours).
 First stop down there will be a visit to a supermarket to source fresh supplies locally and a short time to look around Fort William and buy some lunch.
 Back in the minibus for 5 minutes as we drive out of Fort William and round to Banavie, the start point of our expedition.
 With help from your guide, we’ll carefully pack the canoes and have a practice paddle in the canal basin.
 Once everyone is happy with steering a fully laden canoe we will paddle around 10km towards Gairlochy to find a remote campsite to enjoy our first night well away from the bustle of Fort William.

 Day 2 – Gairlochy to Loch Oich (25km)